 According to one study, the antioxidant, anti-inflammatory, and metabolism-boosting properties of raspberries lower the risk of some chronic conditions.
 They include obesity, heart disease, Alzheimer’s, and type 2 diabetes.

-The lead author of the study, Britt M. Burton-Freeman, says the berries could help reduce factors which contribute to metabolic syndrome that has implications for developing diabetes.
+The lead author of the study, Britt M. Burton-Freeman, says the berries could help reduce factors that contribute to metabolic syndrome that has implications for developing diabetes.

 Do you need any other reason to start eating more raspberries?
-If you know any, share it in the comments below.
+If you know any, share them in the comments below.